ExponentialML/Text-To-Video-Finetuning/README.md

   # The key of the video data name.
 This is to align with any preprocess script changes.
   vid_data_key: "video_path"

+  # The video path and prompt for that video for single video training.
+  # If enabled, JSON path is ignored
+  single_video_path: ""
+  single_video_prompt: ""

 # This is the data for validation during training.
 Prompt will override training data prompts.
   sample_preview: True
   prompt: ""